 In the ~$200 range, the new LG K42 and LG K52 have camera systems that offer excellent “value for the price,” as both feature a Primary camera that’s quite powerful for that price point.
 Both are also powered by a MediaTek MT6765 processor platform.

 While LG is no longer competing for camera domination at the high-end (don’t miss our LG Wing Review), it’s nice to see the company offer a meaningful camera package in the sub-$300 and sub-$200 segments.

 In pure “bang for the buck,” the $109 Galaxy A01 (56 HW Camera) looks even better than the $160 Oppo A33 2020 (56 HW Camera) by proposing what seems to be a comparable camera strength at a lower price.

 Camera data updates

 The Huawei Mate 40 Pro has received a data update.
 After clarifying some datapoints directly with Huawei, we have updated the HW Camera score of this camera system, which now takes the lead with an overall score of 246, thus becoming the new most potent camera hardware we ever looked at.
 It will be fascinating to evaluate the Mate 40 Pro+, which should score even higher.

 The Samsung Galaxy A21 is also getting a data update, as the original score did not include the Ultrawide camera.
 Adding it lifts the camera hardware strength to 76.

-For a complete list of mobile cameras ranked, go to our Uber HW Camera homepage.
+For a complete list of mobile cameras ranked, go to our Camera HW homepage.